 Virginia Humanities Conference Annual Proceedings: Animals in the Humanities

 The Virginia Humanities Conference (VHC) is a non-profit organization of universities, colleges, and community colleges in Virginia whose purpose is to promote interest and research in the humanities.
 Each year in the Spring, a delegate institution hosts the conference, which is open to presenters from across the country.
 This year we are pleased to announce the second annual peer-reviewed published conference proceedings.

-Presenters at VHC 2017 are eligible to submit essays for consideration in the 2018 proceedings publication.
-Essays should be of conference length, and they should conform to the most recent MLA formatting standard.
-All submissions will be peer reviewed.
+Presenters at VHC 2018 are eligible to submit essays for consideration in the 2019 proceedings publication.
+Essays should be of conference length, and they should conform to the most recent formatting standard for the individual discipline.
+All submissions will be peer-reviewed.
 Delegates are eligible to submit presented work to the proceedings, to be peer-reviewed by anonymous non-Delegate reviewers.
-The first issue of the proceedings will be available at the 2018 Conference.
+The second issue of the proceedings will be available at the 2019 Conference.

+To learn more about our organization, mission, and proceedings call, visit us online at http://vahumanitiesconference.org.
 Is your institution not a member institution?
-Join the VHC and help promote the humanities as a valuable way to engage the world we live in.
-VHCProceedingsCall
+Join the VHC and help promote the humanities as a valuable way to engage the world we live in!

 Undergraduate: Hannah Vandegrift, “Annaud’s Two Brothers and the Ethics of Animal Entertainment”

 Faculty: Sean Keck, “Bright Blow to the Brain: Annie Dillard’s Animal Contact”